-Governor Matt Bevin has made the following appointments of Northern Kentuckians to state boards and commissions:
+Governor Andy Beshear announced the appointments of three people from Northern Kentucky to state boards and commissions.

 The following op-ed is co-written by Cincinnati/Northern Kentucky International Airport (CVG) CEO Candace McGraw, Blue Grass Airport (LEX) Executive Director Eric Frankl, and Louisville

 A Kentucky House committee voted Wednesday to add Kentucky to the list of at least 33 other states with a government-regulated medicinal marijuana program.

 The following op-ed is written by Kentucky Department of Local Government Commissioner Dennis Keene.